Maratus jactatus: Prey and predator relationships

 The spiders eat small insects like ants and sometimes other spiders.
 The females sometimes eat the male when they are trying to court them if they are not impressed.
 The Maratus spiders are preyed upon by bigger insects.

 Role in ecosystem

 They eat small insects which ties in with their role in the ecosystem, controlling insect population.
 The control of the insects can then in turn help with agriculture seeing as there are not as many insects.

 Nesting

-Females make their nest under ground and they stay to guard the eggs.
-The eggs then later hatch, but at different types depending on the sex of the spider.
+Females make their nest under ground and there will stay to guard the eggs.
+The eggs then later hatch, but at different times depending on the sex of the spider.